 What level is the examination set at ?

 The qualification has been designed to be assessed at level 1 of an undergraduate programme (equivalent to Level 7 of the SCQF).
 This would be at least the same level as an HNC year one or a SVQ level 3/4 qualification.

 When will the examination take place?

-The unseen examination, if there is sufficient demand will take place in April and October each year.
+The unseen examination, if there is sufficient demand will take place in twice a year.
 Candidates will be informed of their results within 10 weeks of taking the examination.

 Where will it take place?

 The examination will be held in Glasgow.
 The location of future examinations will depend upon the number and location of candidates but we will endeavour to provide a centre within reasonable travelling distance for all.